Mary Toft: Impact on the medical profession

+Legacy

 Toft did not escape the ire of the satirists, who concentrated mainly on sexual innuendo.
 Some took advantage of a common 18th-century word for a rabbit track—prick—and others were scatological in nature.
 However, Much Ado about Nothing; or, A Plain Refutation of All that Has Been Written or Said Concerning the Rabbit-Woman of Godalming (1727) is one of the more cutting satires on Toft.
 The document supposes to be the confession of 'Merry Tuft', "... in her own Stile and Spelling".
 Poking fun at her illiteracy, it makes a number of obscene suggestions hinting at her promiscuity—"I wos a Wuman as had grate nattural parts, and a large Capassiti, and kapible of being kunserned in depe Kuntrivansis."
 The document also ridicules several of the physicians involved in the affair, and reflects the general view portrayed by the satirists that Toft was a weak woman and the least complicit of "the offenders" (regardless of her guilt).
 The notion contrasts with that expressed of her before the hoax was revealed and may indicate an overall strategy to disempower Toft completely.
 This is reflected in one of the most notable satires of the affair, Alexander Pope and William Pulteney's anonymous satirical ballad The Discovery; or, The Squire Turn'd Ferret.
-Published in 1726 and aimed at Samuel Molyneux, it rhymes "hare" with "hair", and "coney" with "cunny".
+Published in 1726 and aimed at Samuel Molyneux, it rhymes "hare" with "hair", and "money" with "conney".
 The ballad opens with the following verse:

+In 2019, Mary Toft; or the Rabbit Queen was written by Dexter Palmer.
+In the novel, Toft is abused by her husband.
+Another novel, Mary and the Rabbit Dream by Noémi Kiss-Deáki, was published in 2024.
+This book also features a fictionalized account of Toft's life.
+Toft is portrayed sympathetically as a desperate woman dealing with hardship.
+A writer for The Spectator described these books as demonstrating that "Toft's grotesque story still captivates us".